animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-All Spring Data for Apache Geode components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
+All Spring Data for GemFire components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
 If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various SDG XML namespace elements.
-Also, you can override the cache’s bean name using the `id` attribute, as follows:
+Also, you can override the cache's bean name using the `id` attribute, as follows:

 </div>